metaphyze/gossl/README.md

     /home/ubuntu> go build YOUR_GO_WORK_DIR/src/gossl/gossl.go

+I have not tested gossl on Windows, but it should work there too.

 ### Example: Host static content over HTTPS
 Here's how you could serve static content through HTTPS.
 You might want to do this just to give your site visitors a warm fuzzy feeling from the little lock icon in the browser.
 Sure, it's static content, but they don't know that.